Peeragogy/Peeragogy_ChatBot/README.md

 ## 🌍 A Dedication to the Peeragogy.org Community

-This initial release of PyragogyBot is dedicated to the curious, creative, and resilient community at [Peeragogy.org](https://peeragogy.org).
+This initial release of PeeragogyBot is dedicated to the curious, creative, and resilient community at [Peeragogy.org](https://peeragogy.org).

 > ***Thank you for joining this experiment in collective intelligence.
 This chatbot is a starting point—yours to shape, remix, and evolve.*** 🌀